PowerShell ModuleManager 2019The essential tool for managing all PowerShell modules on your machine.

 Whether you are a PowerShell beginner or expert, PowerShell modules are an important resource for your script development.

-PowerShell ModuleManager makes it easy to search and manage modules installed on your machine, ensuring that your modules are always up-to-date.
+PowerShell ModuleManager makes it easy to search and manage modules installed on your local or remote machine, ensuring that your modules are always up-to-date.

 Find yourself in module version hell?
 PowerShell ModuleManager prevents version confusion by removing duplicates and outdated versions for modules.